Eschatologue/CM_wiki/docs/spells/8th-level.md

 As a :rsc-bonus-action: **Bonus Action** on your turn, you can move the Illusion up to 60 feet.
 At any point during its movement, you can cause it to exhale a blast of energy in a 60-foot cone originating from its space.
 When you create the dragon, choose a damage type: acid, cold, fire, lightning, necrotic, or poison.
 Each creature in the cone must make an Intelligence :d20-save: **Saving Throw**, taking 7d6 damage of the chosen damage type on a failed save, or half as much damage on a successful one.

-The Illusion is tangible because of the shadow stuff used to create it, but attacks miss it automatically, it succeeds on all :d20-save: **Saving Throw**s, and it is immune to all damage and conditions.
+The Illusion is tangible because of the shadow stuff used to create it, but attacks miss it automatically, it succeeds on all :d20-save: **Saving Throws**, and it is immune to all damage and conditions.
 A creature that uses an :rsc-action: **Action** to examine the dragon can determine that it is an Illusion by succeeding on an Intelligence (Investigation) check against your spell save DC.
 If a creature discerns the Illusion for what it is, the creature can see through it and has :d20-adv: **Advantage** on :d20-save: **Saving Throws** against its breath.

 ### Incendiary Cloud
 *8th-level Conjuration*